HarishDubbaka/Docker-k8s/Day55/Readme.md

 ## 2️⃣ Check Control Plane Components

-Verify the core components:
+Verify the core components: under /etc/kubernetes/manifests/

-*   kube-apiserver
+*   kube-apiserver -- checkthe file coreclty if any spelling mistakes are there
 *   kube-controller-manager
 *   kube-scheduler
 *   etcd